bobmarchman/evalapi/README.txt

 responsible for determining what to do with the evaluated criteria.

-Since a node’s evaluation criteria is dynamic, it is not stored in the database, but rather in the current user’s session (for now).
-Each node that is Eval API enabled will store an array in the user’s session, and will look like the
+Since a node’s evaluation criteria is dynamic, it is not stored in the database, but rather in the current user’s session and the node object.
+Each node that is Eval API enabled will store an array in the user’s session that looks like the
 following:

 evalapi_eval_value_<NID> => <EVALUATED VALUE>

+The property’s value that is attached to the node object follows the same format and will look like the following:

+$node->evalapi['evalapi_eval_value_<NID>] = <EVALUATED VALUE>

 Where NID is this nid of the node being evaluated, and EVALUATED VALUE is the returned boolean result of the called evaluation handler.